 - 1 cup chopped onion

-- 1 medium leek, sliced (white and pale green parts only)
+- 1 medium leek, white and light green parts only, sliced (see How to Clean Leeks)

 - 1 1/2 pounds red-skinned sweet potatoes (yams), peeled, cut into 1-inch pieces (about 5 cups)

-- 4 cups chicken stock or canned low-salt chicken broth (use vegetable broth for vegetarian option and gluten-free stock for gluten-free version)
+- 4 cups chicken stock (use vegetable broth for vegetarian option and gluten-free stock for gluten-free version)

 - 1 cinnamon stick